‘NCIS: Los Angeles’ Season 8 Episode 15: Mole Tortures Kensi In ‘Payback’

 It does not look like Hetty (Linda Hunt), who went rogue in the previous episode to find out the identities of the moles, is stepping down.
 According to the synopsis released for Episode 17 of NCIS: Los Angeles Season 8, she will be seen interrupting Callen (Chris O’Donnell) and Anna’s (Bar Paly) romantic night to assign them a new mission.

-‘Queen Pin’ – Sam assumes a former alias in a risky undercover operation to take down an elusive drug lord.
-Also, Hetty interrupts Callen and Anna’s romantic night to assign them a prisoner escort mission.
+“‘Queen Pin’ – Sam assumes a former alias in a risky undercover operation to take down an elusive drug lord.
+Also, Hetty interrupts Callen and Anna’s romantic night to assign them a prisoner escort mission.”

 NCIS: Los Angeles Season 8 Episode 15 will also see Miguel Ferrer making his final appearance as assistant director Owen Granger.
 Ferrer had shot for the episode before his death on January 19.
 It is not known whether his character will be written off, or he will die.
 And the series will pay tribute to the veteran actor in an episode to air on March 5.